angular/flex-layout/README.md

 #### Gen2 Implementation

 The revised architecture for Layouts eliminates `all` external stylesheets and SCSS files.
-This is a pure-JS Layout engine that is both independent of Angular Material and easily used within ngMaterial.
+This is a pure, Angular JS Layout engine that is both independent of Angular Material and easily used within ngMaterial.

 Layout directives are used to create Layout injectors; which inject specific flexbox css directly to the DOM element.
 For example, consider the use of the `layout="row"` and `layout-align="center center"` directives.